Iasa-Global/btabok/pages/competency_model/financial_methods.md

 | **CITA- Foundation** | -   Learner will be able to explain how the costs and benefits of a proposed investment will affect the financial measures
 | | -   Learner will be able to compare and contrast changes in one financial measure in terms of changes in others, for example, being able to explain how changes in gross margin might affect return on assets and earnings per share
 | **CITA -- Associate** | -   Learner will be able to analyze a set of proposed investments and determine the most likely outcome in terms of changes in financial measures
-| **CITA -- Specialist** | -   Learner will be able to evaluate impact of potential action on the state of the company using changes in financial measures
+| **CITA -- Professional** | -   Learner will be able to evaluate impact of potential action on the state of the company using changes in financial measures
 | | -   Learner will be analyze targeted changes in financial measures and synthesize a plan of investments that potentially lead to the target values for a business domain
-| **CITA -- Professional** | -   Learner will be analyze targeted changes in financial measures and synthesize a plan of investments that potentially lead to the target values for a business unit, line of business, or the enterprise as a whole
+| **CITA -- Distinguished** | -   Learner will be analyze targeted changes in financial measures and synthesize a plan of investments that potentially lead to the target values for a business unit, line of business, or the enterprise as a whole
 | | -   Learner will be able to demonstrate cause-and-effects between proposed business change and technology investments and outcomes expressed as changes in financial measures

 ## Financing Methods